eemonn/eemonn.github.io/README.md

 ## **Prerequisites**

 - A Markdown Editor.
-    -  Best markdown editors are listed here in [More Resorces]
+    -  Best markdown editors are listed here in [More Resorces](https://github.com/eemonn/eemonn.github.io/blob/main/README.md#more-resources)

-    - For formatting a resume in markdown go to the markdown tutorial here
+    - For formatting a resume in markdown go to the markdown tutorial here in [More Resorces](https://github.com/eemonn/eemonn.github.io/blob/main/README.md#more-resources)

-    - you can have a look a sample resume here in
+    - you can have a look a sample resume here in [More Resorces](https://github.com/eemonn/eemonn.github.io/blob/main/README.md#more-resources)

-    - A tutorial on how to get started with github is here
+    - A tutorial on how to get started with github is here [More Resorces](https://github.com/eemonn/eemonn.github.io/blob/main/README.md#more-resources)

 ## **Instructions**